kadel/rhdh-local/README.md

 ## Cleanup

 To reset RHDH Local you can use the following command.
-This will clean up any attached volumes, but your configuration changes will remain.
+This will clean up any container attached volumes, but configuration changes made to your `rhdh-local` YAML files will remain.

 ```sh
 podman-compose down --volumes
 ```

-To reset everything in the cloned rhdh-local repository, including any configuration changes you've made try:
+To reset everything in the cloned `rhdh-local` repository, including any configuration changes you've made to your YAML files try:

 ```sh
 git reset --hard